Working Together / Giving Back

 Arte en el Campo

-In mid 1998 we started giving informal free art and guitar classes to two talented local children.
+In 1998 we started giving informal free art and guitar classes to two talented local children.

-This grew into the Arte en el Campo programme (art in the countryside), which started in 1999 as an extension of the work of the Luis Cardoza y Aragon Cultural Centre run by PLQ (which provides free art, music, computer and English classes).
-Classes are held on Saturdays and are free, and all materials and instruments are provided.
-We employ two local teachers, who teach local children and teenagers art and music (guitar, keyboard, marimba) classes.
-Offering local children the opportunity to learn art and music enables them to express their creativity, a human right long denied under the military regimes of this country.
-We hope to provide the children with a love and appreciation for their art and culture.
-This programme is jointly funded by PLQ and the Escuela de la Montaña from proceeds from Spanish language tuition (plus occasional donations).
+This grew into the Arte en el Campo program (Art in the Countryside), an extension of the work of the Luis Cardoza y Aragon Cultural Centre run by PLQ.
+Free classes are held on Saturdays, with all materials and instruments provided.
+We employ two local teachers to offer art and music (guitar, keyboard, marimba) classes.
+We cultivate a love and appreciation for traditional art and culture, which was repressed during the long history of military regimes in Guatemala.
+This program is jointly funded by PLQ and the Escuela de la Montaña with proceeds from Spanish language tuition, and donations.

-Now that most of the projects to establish the community have been completed, the Escuela de la Montaña pays the workers in Fátimasemi-annually, and they divide the funds depending on who has done the work during the year to weed, prune, fertilize and pick the coffee.
+Now that most of their projects have been completed, the Escuela pays the workers in Fátima semi-annually, and they divide the funds depending on who has done the work during the year to weed, prune, fertilize and pick the coffee.